immdipu/Beatstreet/ReadMe.md

 - Express - for the backend API
 - React - for the frontend UI
 - Node.js - for the server
+- ReactQuery - for fetching data from the backend
+- Redux - for state management
+- Material-UI - for the UI components
+- Netlify - for hosting the website
 - HTML, CSS, and JavaScript - for the website design and functionality

 ## Getting Started